How to repair a torn wetsuit

 John Wood explains how to mend a small tear in your beloved wetsuit so it doesn't get any worse

-A triathlon wetsuit is an investment, and one that if treated with care, should stand the test of time.
-But should you find yourself with an accidental hole or scrape in your wetsuit, the best thing you can do is don’t panic and act fast by patching it up before it gets any bigger and affects your swim performance in the water.
-Here’s how to increase the longevity of your wetsuit and get your money’s worth…
+Should you find yourself with an accidental hole or scrape in your wetsuit, the best thing you can do is not to panic and act fast by patching it up, before it gets any bigger and affects your swim performance in the water.

 How to repair a hole in a torn wetsuit

 Inspect your wetsuit for tears after each use, as they’re easier to fix when small.
-Small tears (up to a couple of cms) can be repaired at home (see below); tears bigger than a few inches may require professional repair services.
+Small tears (up to a couple of centimetres) can be repaired at home (see below); tears bigger than a few inches may require professional repair services.
 Right, onto the fix…

 - Apply a first coat of neoprene adhesive to both surfaces (find online).
 The glue can be applied with a short bristle brush.
 Do not press the sides together.